 This section provides the pin assignments for the PCIe interface signals on the Primary Connector OCP bay.
 The AC/DC specifications are defined in Section XXX.
-An example connection diagram that shows REFCLK2, REFCLK3, PERST2# and PERST3# is shown in Section 4.7.
+An example connection diagram that shows REFCLK2, REFCLK3, PERST2# and PERST3# is shown in Section 3.7.

-Table 13: Card Pin Descriptions – PCIe
+Table 14: Pin Descriptions – PCIe 2